 Who has the right of way when I’m riding my bicycle in Illinois?

 In most circumstances, the bicyclist has the right of way over other vehicles.
 This is especially relevant in the case of turning, where a motorist must wait if a bicyclist is turning.
 If a bicyclist is passing on the right and a motorist intends to turn, they must also wait until the bicyclist is fully through and past them.

 Who is responsible if I was hit by a car’s open door when I was riding my bicycle in Illinois?

-These kinds of accidents, referred to as 'Dooring', are surprisingly common.
-Most frequently, accidents in which someone opens the door of a vehicle into the path of a bicyclist occur on diagonal intersections.
+These kinds of accidents referred to as ‘Dooring’, are surprisingly common.
+Most frequently, accidents in which someone opens the door of a vehicle into the path of a bicyclist occur at diagonal intersections.
 According to Illinois law, occupants of a car have a responsibility not to open the door of their car unless it is safe to do so.
 In most cases, this places the burden on the driver of the vehicle to prove that they had taken reasonable care to make sure that it was safe before opening their door.

 How much space am I entitled to on the road as a bicyclist in Illinois?

 When passing someone riding a bicycle, drivers are required to leave a minimum of three feet between their vehicle and the bicyclist.
 This is referred to as the “3-Foot Rule”.
 Unfortunately, many drivers often violate this rule, and it is a common source of bicycle accidents.

 If you have been in a bicycle accident, we want you to take these steps, listed below.